-South Dakota DUI First Offense
+South Dakota First Offense DUI Laws

 In South Dakota, if you are caught driving a vehicle while having a blood alcohol content (BAC) of 0.08 or higher, you will be charged with a DUI.
 In addition, if your blood alcohol content is 0.05 or higher and there is evidence that you are intoxicated, you can be charged with a DUI.